 An important yet underutilised aspect of predictive ecology is estimating model performance on untested data.
 As independent data is most-often unavailable to researchers, k-fold cross validation is an attractive alternative (Stone 1974; Kohavi 1995).
 By dividing our data into sequential validation and testing sets, we were able to assess how accuracy differs between test sets, each comprising a different random subset of our entire dataset.
 Such an approach has garnered interest in validating species distribution models, in particular, to address spatial auto-correlation (Hijmans 2012; Wenger & Olden 2012).
 However, despite its utility here, it remains largely unused in other fields of predictive ecology.
 The function of cross-validation is most apparent herein given the differential results, in terms of model performance metrics: AIC, CV R2 and RMSE between k datasets and the full dataset used in model selection.
 Each in isolation lead to differing selections of the ‘best’ LME models for both bees and hoverflies.
-The PGLS ITD * Region model was the only model congruent in both full-model selection and cross-validation.
+The phylogentic (PGLS) model that included interaction between ITD and region was the only model congruent in both full-model selection and cross-validation.
 By considering multiple metrics (AIC, RMSE and CV R2) a better predictive picture is produced and disseminating the best model becomes a hypothesis-driven formula.
 It was also for this reason that we selectively removed predictors (i.e. region or sex).
 In essence, predictive allometry requires acceptance of multiple models as equal-best or ‘most accurate’, with model choice and usage becoming the decision of the end-user and based on the aims of the proposed study.

 The accompanying R package, “pollimetry”, provides a user-friendly interface to estimate pollinator body size and some allometric traits (bee foraging distance and proboscis length).
 Sampling regimes and research questions may not garner investigation of sex-related allometric differences and will occur outside the included biogeographic regions.
 It was for these reasons we chose not to average models.
 More useful predictive allometries require multiple reduced models.
 These models will continue to be updated as new body size data becomes available, including from other biogeographic regions (South America and Africa), and will enable investigation and re-evaluation of other allometric traits at both intra- or inter-specific levels.
 The consequence of size is ubiquitous within pollination research yet few have utilised allometric theory in studying pollinating taxa beyond bees.
 The prescribed framework heralds a dynamic new direction for predictive allometry and should provide greater prediction through hypothesis-led model choice, testing and investigation in allometric research.

 Table 1.
-AIC and delta for interspecific models.
+AIC and delta AIC (Δ) for interspecific models.
 Model types: i) LME: linear mixed effect models and ii) PGLS: phylogenetic generalised least squared models.
-As these two model types used different datasets, AIC values are not directly comparable.
+As LME and PGLS models used different datasets, AIC values are not directly comparable between model types.

 Bees